 Image Source: Pexels

 Setting money aside for taxes can feel like a foreign concept to freelancers.
 As an employee, your employer covered the majority of your tax burden, while the rest was removed from your paycheck.
 But as a self-employed contractor, you need to take care of your taxes yourself.
+LLC is a popular business structure for freelancers to reduce their tax burden and protect their personal assets.

 How to Understand Your Tax Burden